 Questions about the property are very important.
 You may be surprised by the parameters you may have to deal with.
 Especially on public land.

-Questions about budget because that will effect how many holes and baskets that the design can incorporate.
+Questions about budget because that will effect how many holes, baskets, or what type of layout the design can incorporate.

 Questions about the goals for the property and then questions and discussions about how to reconcile that with what can be done.